jz393/jz393.github.io/writing/wellness-in-modernity.md

 However, I can take comfort in knowing that my efforts will last this time, unlike the fleeting A in my algorithms course.
 There is no more important pillar than health; it is the foundation for all of our other earthly endeavors.

 As I grocery shop with these goals in mind, prepare each meal from scratch, and cozy up under the warm glow of the Christmas tree afterwards, I’m thankful to have found a new dedication to wellness.
-I now wake up each day, looking forward to a brighter, more sustainable future.
+I now wake up each day looking forward to a brighter, more sustainable future.